paxlam/my-drawing-on-the-web/README.md

 ##Drawing on the Web files

-This contains files from CSCI-UA.0380-002
- [Drawing on the Web](http://cs.nyu.edu/courses/spring14/CSCI-UA.0380-002/).
+This contains files I used for CSCI-UA.0380-002 [Drawing on the Web](http://cs.nyu.edu/courses/spring14/CSCI-UA.0380-002/).

 ###Assignment 3